yifei-yao/nbody/README.md

 * Multithreading is used to display verbose info or progress bar and to save log data during simulation

-* 3D plotting is supported via matplotlib (python3 required)
+* Live 3D plotting is supported via matplotplusplus.

 ## File format